 From 2013 to 2016, I serve as Associate Editor of the journal History and Philosophy of the Life Sciences.
 I also serve on the executive boards of the European Philosophy of Science Association, the Society for the Philosophy of Science in Practice, the plant community GARNet and the journals The Reasoner and Medicina e Storia.
-I am a member of the Global Policy group of the Global Young Academy, where I coordinated the GYA position on Open Science in 2012 and the statement on Globalisation of Research in 2013.
-Further, I am involved in the co-ordination of the UK Network for Integrated History and Philosophy of Science (meeting annually), the European Advanced Seminar in the Philosophy of the Life Sciences (meeting biannually) and the newly formed network for the History, Philosophy and Sociology of Plant Science in the UK (which I founded).
-Aside from acting as the Director of Postgraduate Studies in my department, and convening and co-teaching some of our MA degrees, I offer an 'experimental' course to third-year philosophy students, in which they get to do original research and produce professional papers.
-The best outputs of the course are published on the digital platform Pragmatism Tomorrow, which I edit and coordinate.
+I am a member of the Global Young Academy, where I coordinated the GYA position on Open Science in 2012 and the statement on Globalisation of Research in 2013.
+Further, I am involved in the co-ordination of the UK Network for Integrated History and Philosophy of Science (meeting annually), the European Advanced Seminar in the Philosophy of the Life Sciences (meeting biannually) and the newly formed network for the History, Philosophy and Sociology of Plant Science in the UK.

 I am a member of the Philosophy of Science Association, the European Philosophy of Science Association, the European Association for the Study of Science and Technology, the British Society for the Philosophy of Science, the International Society for the History, Philosophy and Social Studies of Biology and the Society for the Philosophy of Information.
 I serve as a referee for Studies in the History and Philosophy of Science, Philosophy of Science, Synthese, Erkentniss, British Journal for the Philosophy of Science, European Journal for the Philosophy of Science, International Studies in the Philosophy of Science, Biology and Philosophy, Social Studies of Science, BioSocieties, Poetics, Science, Technology and Human Values, the National Science Foundation, the BBSRC, NWO, the Konrad Lorenz Institute, the Graduate Journal of Social Science and Public Culture.